Ithaca Roller Derby: History and organization

 Initially known as the Ithaca League of Women Rollers, it was founded by the creation of the league's flagship team, the SufferJets.
-Named for local area ties to the woman's suffrage movement and the 1848 Woman's Rights Convention in Seneca Falls, IRD held its first home bout at Cass Park Rink in May 2008.
+Named for local area ties to the women's suffrage movement and the 1848 Woman's Rights Convention in Seneca Falls, IRD held its first home bout at Cass Park Rink in May 2008.
 The league experienced steady growth and formed a second team, the BlueStockings, in 2010.

 IRD became a WFTDA Apprentice league in January 2011.
 In September 2011 they became a full member league of the Women's Flat Track Derby Association.

-ILWR is now composed of two teams; the SufferJets serve as the league's A team and travel team in WFTDA-sanctioned play, and the BlueStockings are a B team which also competes against comparable teams from other leagues more locally.
+IRD is now composed of two teams; the SufferJets serve as the league's A team and travel team in WFTDA-sanctioned play, and the BlueStockings are a B team which also competes against comparable teams from other leagues more locally.
 The SufferJets were voted the Ithaca Times Best Local Sports Team in 2010.

+Junior roller derby

-The league is also host to the Ithaca League of Junior Rollers (ILJR), Ithaca's youth league and the first junior roller derby league founded in New York State.
-These skaters range from ages 8–17 and are coached by skaters in ILWR.
-The Ithaca League of Junior Rollers is a member of the Junior Roller Derby Association, which uses a modified version of WFTDA rules and regulations.
-The league has two divisions, an open-division and a female only division.
-These youth had their exhibition bout in September 2010, only one year after the Junior Roller Derby Association was founded in Austin, Texas.
-Since its founding in 2010 ILJR has grown significantly in popularity along with ILWR.
+The league is host to the Ithaca League of Junior Rollers (ILJR).
+Formed in 2010, the junior team was the first to be formed in the state of New York.
+The skaters' ages range from 8–17 and are coached by skaters in IRD.

+The Ithaca League of Junior Rollers is a recreational (non-ranked) member of the Junior Roller Derby Association, which uses a modified version of WFTDA rules and regulations.
+The league has two divisions, an open-gender division and a female-only division.
+The junior rollers had their exhibition bout in September 2010, only one year after the Junior Roller Derby Association was founded in Austin, Texas.